LoneSalmon/Active-Directory/README.md

 ___

-- Now we're given the choice to define the DHCP options (which I'll explain in a bit) or opt out of it for now.  <br>
+- Now we're given the choice to define the DHCP options (which I'll explain shortly) or opt out of them for now.  <br>
-- We will select the option to define these options from the get-go since I like living on the edge:  <br>
+- We will define these options from the get-go since I like living on the edge:  <br>

 <p align="center">
   <img src="https://github.com/LoneSalmon/Active-Directory/assets/132819728/156c113a-a9ce-4691-8eda-48551cb6394d">  <br>